 The Role of Nursing Care in Rehabilitation

 Nurses provide services in the clinic, in the hospital, at a rehabilitation facility, or as visiting nurses in your home.
 Nurses are often educators for information on your disease as well as general health habits and often provide referrals or resources for other services.
-Some common functions in care and/or rehabilitation are shown in the table below.
+Some common functions in care and/or rehabilitation include:1,2

 Bladder function

 Nursing care can play an important role in helping you learn about bladder problems that are common in MS and the variety of treatment options available to control and compensate for these problems.
 It is estimated that approximately 80 to 90 percent of people with MS experience bladder problems, ranging from mild to severe, at some point during their lives.
-Bladder problems resulting from demyelination or secondary to other health conditions include bladder storage problems, such as urgency, frequency, hesitancy, and incontinence, difficulty emptying the bladder, and urinary tract infections.
+Bladder problems resulting from demyelination or secondary to other health conditions include bladder storage problems, such as:1,2

 Working with your primary doctor or urologist, your nurse can instruct you on useful self-care activities and lifestyle modifications that may be helpful in managing bladder problems.
 There are also a variety of medications and devices available for controlling bladder symptoms.
 With each of these interventions, your nurse will be a primary source of information, education, and support in making the intervention successful.1,2